SaltyMonkey/fps-manager/README.md

 By default FPS Manager contains presets 0/1/2 (smth similar with fps utils)

-For advanced usage look into `/docs` folder in mod folder
+For advanced usage details look into `/docs` folder in mod folder

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Credits

+- [Caali](https://github.com/caali-hackerman) for Toolbox features and help with understanding how Tera works
+- [Kasea](https://github.com/Kaseaa) for his fps booster memes and working ideas behind it
+- [HugeDong69](https://github.com/codeagon) for his bad code in fps utils which just works (still idk how)
+- [Risenio](https://github.com/SerenTera) for his packets logs so i was able code without login to Tera